- According to public sources, access blocks affected at least 1910 URLs

 9% of the restriction decisions protect perpetrators of crimes against women and children

-The thematic analysis of the report shows that almost 9% of the identified decisions on access restrictions (13 out of 150) aimed at protecting alleged perpetrators of crimes committed by men against women and children.
-Accordingly, news about Fatma Altınmakas, who was murdered by her husband after she was raped by her husband’s brother, as well as certain titles and entries in the collaborative online dictionary ekşi sözlük about Duygu Delen, Aleyna Çakır and Şeyda Yılmaz, who died under suspicious circumstances, were blocked.
 Another access ban was imposed on news regarding the arrest of the leader of the Ussaki sect based in Sakarya on the grounds of accusations of child abuse.
 In addition, the ban of news about the national wrestler Recep Çakır, who has been convicted of sexual assault, is an example of the debate on the “right to be forgotten,” which began after the adoption of the new social media law.

 Censorship and surveillance awareness should be increased

-Against the background of the new social media law, the report states that Internet users in Turkey and their freedom of expression are left to the mercy of social media companies.
-It recommends the representatives of civil society organizations to urge these companies not to appoint a representative in Turkey.
 The report also highlighted that it would be beneficial to provide digital literacy training for journalists and citizens in order to protect the right to information and to ensure the flow of news.
 It brings forward the argument that increased awareness of censorship and surveillance in the digital area can reduce the effect of practices that restrict Internet freedoms.

 Social media platforms should bear the responsibility of being “media”

-According to the report, the restrictions on Internet freedom in Turkey need to be regulated in accordance with international principles.
-The report urges companies not to abandon policies that prioritize freedom of expression.
 The report underlines that in the scope of the new law, bandwidth narrowing is not foreseen if blocking decisions on content are not implemented.
 Thus, it recommends that social media platforms protect their own policies against censorship by bearing the responsibility of being “media” rather than “social media.”